September 9, 2021

 - What qualities would make someone successful in this role?

-- If I were in this position, with whom would I work most closely in the organization?
+- If I’m hired for this position, who would I work most closely with in the organization?

-Rather than asking what a “day in the life” looks like, this question will give you a more in-depth look into the role.
-It will also tell you who else within the firm you’ll need to get to know, what their roles are and how you can best work together.
+Rather than asking what a “day in the life” looks like (and receiving a typical “every day is different” response), this question will give you a more in-depth look into the role.
+It will also tell you who else within the firm you’ll need to get to know, what their roles are, and how you can best work together.

 - Is there a standard training period and what does that look like?